fleetdm/fleet/handbook/product/README.md

 Thus, to ensure consistency, completeness, and secure development practices, no matter where a contribution comes from, Fleet will still follow the standard process for [prioritizing](#prioritizing-improvements) and [drafting](https://fleetdm.com/handbook/company/development-groups#drafting) a feature when it comes from the community.

 ## Prioritizing improvements
 Product Managers prioritize all potential product improvements worked on by contributors inside the company.
+See [the intake section](#intake) for more information on how Fleet's product team intakes new feature requests.

 Bugs are always prioritized.
 (Fleet takes quality and stability [very seriously](https://fleetdm.com/handbook/company/why-this-way#why-spend-so-much-energy-responding-to-every-potential-production-incident).)